Dynamics of Local Elasticity During Training of Neural Nets: Introduction

+Firstly we note that the neither of the two parts of the hypothesis above depend on time/stage of training.
+Secondly, note that the part (a) above allows for the fact that the graph of $[S_{\rm rel}(t_*)]_{\x',\x,\y}$ versus $g(\x',\x)$, for a fixed $\x'$, could have a local maxima at some $\x$.
+We rather posit that this plot would have a downward trend in general -- that for a fixed $\x'$ and $\x_h$, we can always find a data $\x_\ell$ which is nearer to $\x'$ and has a higher $S_{\rm rel}$.

-Note that the first part of the above conjecture does not rule out that for any time $t$ the graph of $[S_{\rm rel}(t)]_{\x',\x,\y}$ versus $g(\x',\x)$ won't have any local maxima.
-Rather it says that this plot will have a downward trend in general.
-In other words, for all times after $\tilde{t}$ the influence of the prediction at $\x'$ of an update based on sampling $\x$, diminishes without too many abrupt changes as $\x$ gets farther away from $\x'$ in the metric $g$.
-We also note that the first part of the above conjecture is asymmetric in $\x$ and $\x'$.
-Further, the function $\funcP$ conjectured to exist in the second part gives a {\it time-independent} proximity/"relatedness" condition on the pair $(\x,\x')$ for $S_{\rm rel}(\x,\x')$ to be low - and this is a priori different from $g$.
+In other words, the influence of the prediction at $\x'$ of an update based on sampling $\x$, diminishes without too many abrupt changes as $\x$ gets farther away from $\x'$ in the metric $g$.
+Note that this $g$ could be very different from the natural metric in the space where the data is presented during training - but it is rather sensitive to the features of it as extracted by the learning process at hand.

+Further, the function $\funcP$ hypothesized to exist in (b) above gives a {\it time-independent} proximity/``relatedness" condition on the pair $(\x,\x')$ which if low, would be sufficient for $S_{\rm rel}(\x,\x')$ to be low - and this $\funcP$ is a priori expected to be different than $g$ from the first part.
+Hence, at all times $[S_{\rm rel}(t)]_{\x',\x,\y}$ is larger for those $\x$ and $\x'$ which are closer to each other. {\it Thus the influence of the sampled data maintains the local nature of its influence at all times.}